Table of Contents

 For (target customer) who (statement of the need or opportunity), the (product name) is a (product category) that (statement of key benefit – that is, compelling reason to buy).
 Unlike (primary competitive alternative), our product (statement of primary differentiation).

-You can find an example in the sections below (Example 1, etc.) and if you’re using the Venture Design template (Google Doc), you can add it here: Positioning Statement in the Venture Design Template.
+You can find an example in the sections below (Example 1, etc.) and if you’re using the Hypothesis-Driven Dev template (Google Doc), you can add it here: Positioning Statement in the Venture Design Template.

 2. Chartering the Project with a Core Value Hypothesis